|

 I finally found a color slide of "Renold's Bombshell".

 I thought you had a drawing of it but can't find it.
-I believe you had it
+I believe you had it in red.

 This slide is the only color shot I have ever seen of the plane.